 Your Claim Might Not Be Accepted

-What if you went through finding the right travel insurance, paid a monthly premium, though you were covering, and somehow found out that your claim had been rejecting?
+What if you went through finding the right travel insurance, paid a monthly premium, though you were covering, and somehow found out that your claim had been rejected?
 A waste of money as much as you think.
 There is always an opportunity to deny your rights.
 However, if you read your policy in detail and take the time to complete the recommended steps after an accident or illness, your claims should not be an issue.
-Most rejected rights obtaining by reading the fine print or collecting documents required for the claim.
-Again, you should read your policy carefully and in detail to understand what do you need?
+Most rejected rights are obtained by reading the fine print or collecting documents required for the claim.
+Again, you should read your policy carefully and in detail to understand what you need.